ethereum/EIPs/EIPS/eip-draft_app_keys.md

 We allow the user to use different personas in combination to her mnemonic to potentially fully isolate her interact with a given app accross personas.
 One can use this for instance to create a personal and business profile for a given's domain both backup up from the same mnemonic, using 2 different personnas indexes.
 The app or domain, will not be aware that it is the same person and mnemonic behind both.

-We use a string following BIP32 format (can be hardened) to define personas with hex under 0x80000000, 31 bits e.g. `0'` or `0'/1/2'/0`
+We use a string following BIP32 format (can be hardened) to define personas.
+The indexes should be hex under 0x80000000, 31 bits.

+E.g. `0'` or `0'/1/2'/0`

 ### Applications' Unique Identifiers

-We need a way to uniquely identify each App.
+We need a way to uniquely identify each application.

-In our favored spec, each app is uniquely defined and authentified by its name, a domain string.
-For apps to be resolved through the Ethereum Name Service (ENS), they need to be a using a .eth domain name (e.g. foo.bar.eth).
-Note that the proposed spec does not restrict the apps' names to be following the .eth standard but they would need to be authentified differently (see below).
+In our favored spec, each application is uniquely defined and authentified by its name, a domain string.
+For applications to be resolved through the Ethereum Name Service (ENS), they need to be a using a .eth domain name (e.g. foo.bar.eth).
+Note that the proposed spec does not restrict the applications' names to be following the .eth standard but they would need to be authentified differently (see below).

 There are a few restrictions however on the characters used and normalisation, each name should be passed through the [NamePrep Algorithm](https://tools.ietf.org/html/rfc3491)